git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 on MacOS by default.
 Did you know that as of September 2016 POSIX Make has no conditionals?

-I'm not saying this to take a run at purists, as I'm someone who tries to remain as compatible as possible in my scripting, it gets very hard to do simple things after a while.
+I'm not saying this to take a run at purists, as someone who tries to remain as compatible as possible in my scripting, it gets very hard to do simple things after a while.
 On FreeBSD, the default Make [(PMake)](https://www.freebsd.org/doc/en_US.ISO8859-1/books/pmake/) uses dots